Right to Internet access: Right to freedom of assembly

-Traditionally the right to freedom of assembly covered peaceful gatherings such as protests in physical public spaces such as town squares but as technology progresses we are seeing a revolution in the way people meet and interact.
-U.S. Secretary of State Hillary Rodham Clinton has stated, "cyber space, after all, is the public square of the 21st century".
-Today we are seeing an increase in the relevance of internet and the right to freedom of assembly.
-Even signing an online petition has been known to cause arrests and the internet has become a useful tool in the organization of protest movements and demonstrations.
+Traditionally the right to freedom of assembly covered peaceful gatherings such as protests in physical public spaces, but technological innovation has continued to change the way people meet and interact.
+U.S. Secretary of State Hillary Rodham Clinton has stated, "cyber space, after all, is the public square of the 21st century."
+There has been an increase in the relevance of internet and the right to freedom of assembly.

-It is widely recognized that without the contribution of the Internet and social media networks such as Twitter and Facebook recent political events such as the Arab Spring could not have occurred, or at least not to the same extent.
+The internet has become a useful tool in the organization of protest movements and demonstrations.
+Without the contribution of the Internet and social media networks such as Twitter and Facebook, recent political events such as the Arab Spring could not have occurred, or at least not to the same extent.
 The role these mediums had were to allow the communication and mass dispatch of protests and other movements.

 Internet access was also pivotal in the Occupy movement.
 A collective of journalists involved in the movement stated in regards to access to internet, "[a]ccess to open communications platforms is critical for the human species evolution and survival".